dragoshirnea/EAS-Browser/README.md

 # Get Started

 To download EAS Browser Display, just folow the instructions from Windows version Download file.
 All the source files are also available to download.
+The project can work on any system that runs Qt Creator version 4.3.1.
+You will also need to download any compiler available in order to run Qt.